UBCDingXin/CCDM/README.md

 <!-- --------------------------------------------------------------- -->
 ## Preparation
-Download a zip file from [OneDrive]() or [BaiduYun](https://pan.baidu.com/s/1xDUaC9fuMSq0hL0PCWeVNQ?pwd=9jxz) and unzip it at `./CCDM`.
-This zip file contains the checkpoints for the ILI's embedding networks, alongside the checkpoints of the evaluation models corresponding to every individual experiment.
+Please download the zip file from either [OneDrive]() or [BaiduYun](https://pan.baidu.com/s/1xDUaC9fuMSq0hL0PCWeVNQ?pwd=9jxz) and extract its contents to the `./CCDM` directory.
+This zip archive includes the necessary checkpoints for the ILI's embedding networks, as well as the corresponding checkpoints for the evaluation models related to each individual experiment.

 <!-- --------------------------------------------------------------- -->
 ## Training